h2oai/h2o-3/h2o-k8s/README.md

 The name of the application `app: h2o-k8s` must correspond to the name expected by the above-defined headless service in order for the H2O node discovery to work.
 H2O communicates on port 54321, therefore `containerPort: 54321`must be exposed to make it possible for the clients to connect.

+The documentation of the official H2O Docker images is available at the official [H2O Docker Hub page](https://hub.docker.com/r/h2oai/h2o-open-source-k8s).
+Use the `nightly` tag to get the bleeding-edge Docker image with H2O inside.

 Environment variables: